-(iv) The assessment of possible impairment losses on certain assets events analysed, events that take place in the future might make it necessary to change these estimates.
+Although these estimates were made on the basis of the best information available at 31 December 2023 on the events analysed, events that take place in the future might make it necessary to change these estimates.
 Changes in accounting estimates would be applied prospectively in accordance with the requirements of IAS 8 (Accounting Policies, Changes in Accounting Estimates and Errors).